6. Scripting¶

 6.5.4.
 Disconnect¶

-instruction calls the disconnect
+The disconnect instruction calls the disconnect of the interface.

 The functionality depends on the implementation in the interface.